hhvu0102/unix_basic/README.md

 4. Conclusion

 # Some installations
+## Connect to VPN
-Make sure you have access to either Putty, Windows Powershell, or Terminal.
+## Make sure you have access to either Putty, Windows Powershell, or Terminal.
 If you don't, tell us!

 # Introduction to UNIX
 ### What is UNIX?